protocolbuffers/protobuf/csharp/README.md

 eventually.)

 Also unlike the original port, the new version embraces mutability - there are no builder types.
-We plan to add "freezing" operations as well as cloning, however.

 Usage
 =====

-Use `protoc` with the `--csharp_out` option to generate C# files in the specified directory.
-Include these in your C# project, and add a reference to the `Google.Protobuf` project.
-Currently there is no NuGet package for this, but we will be building one as soon as the API is stable.
+The easiest way how to use C# protobufs is via the `Google.Protobuf` NuGet package.
+Just add the NuGet package to your VS project.

+Besides C# runtime library, the NuGet package also contains precompiled version of `protoc.exe` and a copy of well known `.proto` files under the package's `tools` directory.

+To generate C# files from your `.proto` files, invoke `protoc` with the `--csharp_out` option.

 Supported platforms
 ===================